AusDTO/gov-au-content-guide/_entries/2016-05-04-structuring-a-page.md

 ---
-title: "Structuring a page"
+title: Structuring a page
-related: [lists, paragraphs, plain-english, tone, voice]
+related:
+  - lists
+  - paragraphs
+  - "plain-english"
+  - tone
+  - voice
+published: true
 ---

 Before you write anything, plan the structure of content for your webpage.